By Conrad Dudderar

-EL RENO – A Hinton woman will be formally sentenced in December after pleading guilty to second-degree murder in a crash this spring that killed a Yukon man.
+EL RENO – A Hinton woman will be formally sentenced in December after pleading no contest to second-degree murder in a crash this spring that killed a Yukon man.

 Melissa May Seuffert, 34, entered the plea at an Oct.
 21 hearing before Special Judge Charles Gass in Canadian County District.

 Judge Gass found Seuffert guilty of the felony charge with prior felony convictions.
 Sentencing will be 1:30 p.m.
 Dec.
 17 and the judge ordered a pre-sentence investigation report by Dec.
 1.

 The defendant, represented by attorney Michael Rogalin, was remanded back to the state Department of Corrections’ custody until the sentencing date.

 Seuffert was charged after causing a May 11 traffic collision on Interstate 40 near El Reno, court records show.